Performance Management Process

 All classified employees in a supervisory position (i.e., those who evaluate other classified employees) are required to complete Introduction to Supervisory Training or its equivalent before receiving permanent status.

-Annual reviews are required for each regular classified employee are due between October 1 and December 23.
+Annual reviews are required for each regular classified employee and are due between October 1 and December 23.

 A special review may be made at any time to gauge the level of performance or to improve that performance.
 When appropriate, a special review may be conducted to increase or decrease a rating.
 A special review will not change the annual review due date which will remain due between October 1 and December 23 each year.